Nadia-hansen/Azure-MG-Sub-Governance-Reporting/README.md

 ## Facts

-Disabled Azure subscriptions and subscriptions where Quota ID starts with with "AAD\_" are being skipped, all others are queried.
+Disabled Azure subscriptions and subscriptions where Quota ID starts with "AAD\_" are being skipped, all others are queried.
 More information on Subscription Quota ID / Offer numbers: [Supported Microsoft Azure offers](https://learn.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data#supported-microsoft-azure-offers).

 ARM Limits are not acquired programmatically, these are hardcoded.
 The links used to check related limits are commented in the param section of the script.